oks-erm/job_market_insight/README.md

 - Newsletters covering resent trends.

-- List of links to the job postings displayed on visualizations.
+- List of the jobs available from visualizations.

 - More data visualizations.